 18 Nov 2016 - 12:50 CET

 In January of 2016, NN Group and the Mauritshuis in The Hague entered into a new partnership.
-The Mauritshuis is internationally known for its impressive collection of works from the Dutch Golden Age, including paintings by Rembrandt and Vermeer.
+The Mauritshuis is internationally known for its impressive collection of works from the seventeenth century period of Rembrandt and Vermeer.